Buddhism in Australia: History

 The first clear example of Buddhist settlement in Australia dates to 1858.
 However, there has been speculation from some anthropologists that there may have been contact hundreds of years earlier; in the book Aboriginal Men of High Degree, A.P.
 Elkin cites what he believes is evidence that traders from Indonesia may have brought fleeting contact with Buddhism and Hinduism to areas near modern-day Dampier.
 Elkin interpreted a link between Indigenous Australian culture and Buddhist ideas such as reincarnation.
 He argued this link could have been brought through contact with Macassan traders.
 There was also speculation due to reports of Chinese relics appearing in northern Australia dating to the 15th century, although it may have been brought much later through trade rather than earlier exploration.

 In 1851, the first large group of Chinese to come to Australia came as part of the gold rush, most of them staying briefly for prospecting purposes rather than mass migration.
 In 1856, a temple was established in South Melbourne by the secular Sze Yap group.
 This temple was also used for Taoism, Confucianism, various cultural deities and even astrological activities.
-However, no clerics from China ever came to Australia, and the temple eventually declined and disappeared by the end of the 20th century.
+However, no clerics from China ever came to Australia.
+While numbers of worshipers at the See Yup temple in South Melbourne varied over time (primarily due to the White Australia Policy), it has been in continuous use as a temple ever since.

 The first Buddhist group to arrive in Australia was a troupe of acrobats and jugglers from Japan who toured in 1867.
 More arrived throughout the century, mostly involved in the pearling industry in northern Australia, reaching an estimate of 3600 on Thursday Island, and also in Broome and Darwin, Northern Territory.

 The first Sinhalese Buddhists from Sri Lanka arrived in 1870 to work in sugarcane plantations.
 A community was believed to exist on Thursday Island in 1876.
 In 1882, a group of 500 left Colombo for Queensland, mostly in Mackay.
 The oldest remaining structure attesting to the establishment of Buddhism in Australia are two Bodhi Trees planted on Thursday Island in the 1890s, although the temple which once stood there no longer exists.

 During the 20th century, the number of Buddhists gradually declined due to emigration and a lack of immigration caused by the White Australia Policy.